An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 If side effects occur, call your health care provider.
 Never abruptly stop taking a beta-blocker because this can increase the risk for dangerous heart rhythms, heart attack, or other heart problems.
 Some research suggests that people with migraines who have had a stroke should avoid beta-blockers.

-Anti-seizure drugs, also called anticonvulsant drugs, are commonly used for treating epilepsy and bipolar disorder.
+Anti-seizure drugs, also called anticonvulsant medications, are commonly used for treating epilepsy and bipolar disorder.

 Divalproex sodium (Depakote, Depakote ER, generic), valproic acid (Stavzor, Depakene, generic), and valproate sodium (Depacon, generic) are collectively referred to as valproate products.
 Topiramate (Topamax, generic) is another anti-seizure drug.
 Valproate products and topiramate are the only anti-seizure drugs that are approved for migraine prevention.